ixaris/ixaris-oss/commons-async/lib/README.md

 }));
 ```

-### Stacking
+### Encoding / Decoding

-Async Local value can be stackable.
-If stackable, values are pushed to a stack and popped
-afterwards.
-Otherwise, an error is thrown if a value is already set.
+In clustered scenarios with data partitioning, control may be handed off to another node.
+To retain the Async Local
+state of the process, async locals may be encoded using protobuf and decoded on the recieving node.
+A value may be encoded
+as a String, long (64-bit number) or a byte array (typically a custom protobuf message).

 ## Async Trace